dlang-community/setup-dlang/README.md

 ## DUB support

-[dub](https://github.com/dlang/dub) is installed alongside the selected compiler for any versions of dmd and ldc higher than v2.072.0 (2016-10-31).
+[dub](https://github.com/dlang/dub) is installed alongside the selected compiler for any versions of dmd and ldc higher than v2.072.0 (2016-10-31) and any version of gdc.

 If the `dub` parameter is provided to the action, that version will be the one installed instead.